Church Army: Training

 The Church Army trains individuals in evangelism vocation.
 A selection process by the Church Army ascertains whether a vocation in evangelism is suited to an individual before beginning a 2-4 year training course.
 Church Army training aims to develop understanding of pioneering evangelism.
-All training is part-time alongside other work or personal commitments to allow learning to practiced in context.
-Training includes opportunities for practical mission, weekend training residentials with interactive teaching sessions, and sessions with a Reflector with whom to discuss growth and personal development with.
+All training is part-time alongside other work or personal commitments to allow learning to be practiced in context.
+Training includes opportunities for practical mission, weekend training residentials with interactive teaching sessions, and sessions with a Reflector with whom to discuss growth and personal development.

 In the past, the Church Army training was full-time residential.
 Between 1965 and 1991 the Wilson Carlile Training College was at 27 Vanburgh Park, Blackheath, where the premises included the Church Army Chapel.
 The last training college was at the Wilson Carlile Centre in Sheffield.
 The buildings previously used for residential evangelists is now a conferencing centre and accommodation.

 Each additional Church Army Society internationally is responsible for the training of its evangelists.
 In some situations, students are paired with evangelists currently serving in the field; others attend residential schooling.